ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 case_folder <- paste0(d, "/eg-cases")
 ```

+# Running the simulations

 It is important to validate a simulation model first with minimal or no process and/or observation error to ensure unbiased and consistent recovery of parameters [@hilborn1992].
 Before we run our simulations, we tested our models without any process error to make sure we could recover our parameters of interest without bias (Text S1).
-ss3sim makes this simple by allowing you specify your own recruitment deviations and control pseudo-data sampling error (Text S1).
+ss3sim makes this simple by allowing you specify your own recruitment deviations and controlling sampling error (Text S1).

-We can then run 100 iterations of each simulation scenario with the following code.
+We can then run 100 iterations of each simulation scenario.
 We will set `bias_adjust = TRUE`,
-to enable a correction that aims to produce mean-unbiased estimates
+to enable a procedure that aims to produce mean-unbiased estimates
 of biomass despite log-normal recruitment deviations [@methot2011].
 Although we won't use the option here,
 we could run the simulations with parallel processing
-to substantially reduce computing time (Text S1).
+to substantially reduce computing time by setting `parallel = TRUE` (Text S1).

 ```
 run_ss3sim(iterations = 1:100, scenarios =